ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-no-data-in-cloudability.md

 {: #troubleshoot-no-data-cloudability}
 {: troubleshoot}

 It can take as much as 24 hours for your {{site.data.keyword.cloud_notm}} account billing data to reach Cloudability.
-If you still don't see billing data then you can check to see if billing files are being written to the {{site.data.keyword.cos_full_notm}} bucket and that Cloudability can reach the bucket.
+If you still don't see billing data, then check to see whether billing files are being written to the {{site.data.keyword.cos_full_notm}} bucket and that Cloudability can reach the bucket.
 {: shortdesc}

-You have successfully deployed the Cloudability Enablement DA and you still don't see your {{site.data.keyword.cloud_notm}} account billing data within Cloudability.
+The Cloudability Enablement DA was successfully deployed, but you still don't see the accounts {{site.data.keyword.cloud_notm}} billing data within Cloudability.
 {: tsSymptoms}

 Cloudability is unable to communicate to the storage bucket.
 {: tsCauses}

-If the issue continues, [open a case](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-help-and-support) in the {{site.data.keyword.cloud_notm}} support center.
+If the issue continues, [open a support case with Cloudability](https://www.ibm.com/mysupport/s/createrecord/NewCase) in [IBM Support](https://www.ibm.com/mysupport/s/).
 {: tsResolve}